jreviews/jreviews-quick2cart/README.md

 * Version 2.x of the Quick2Cart Add-on is compatible with JReviews 3.x
 * Version 1.x of the Quick2Cart Add-on is compatible with JReviews 2.x

+## Installation

+Download the release that corresponds with your JReviews version and install the zip package using the Add-on Manager in the JReviews Administration.

 ## Support

 This project is no longer being maintained and is provided AS IS without support.